 According to the flowchart, the CCP will be responsible for creating a single UTI which will be used through-out the lifecycle of the transaction.
 This is how the market believes the process should work.

-It should be noted that where a CCP provides a backload functionality to novate existing transactions to a centrally cleared regime, the CCP will provide new UTIs which will replace the prior UTI and this will generate a modification amendment report from the bilateral counterparties
+It should be noted that where a CCP provides a backload functionality to novate existing transactions to a centrally cleared regime, the CCP will provide new UTIs which will replace the prior UTI and this will generate a modification amendment report from the bilateral counterparties.

 <ESMA_QUESTION_SFTR_44>